Netabolics/.github/profile/README.md

-# We use digital human cells to understand diseases
+# AI-Driven Genome-Scale Biosimulation

-### Netabolics is a **precision oncology** biotech company on a mission to develop novel combinations of repurposed drugs to treat cancer
+## A Platform for Combinational Drug Repurposing in Precision Oncology

-&#128712; Our patented technology integrates multiomics data with AI-driven biosimulation of cellular biology to be *sensitive to cancer diversity*.
+&#128712; Netabolics is a TechBio company on a mission to revert cancer.
+Our patented technology integrates multiomics data with AI-driven biosimulation to develop combination therapies sensitive to cancer biology.